In This Article

 End with action steps

-- Is your team member feeling overworked?
-Redistribute work or help them prioritize tasks.
+- Feeling overworked?
+Redistribute the load or help them prioritize.

-- Is your team member feeling unsupported and overwhelmed?
-Introduce company resources such as a meditation app, a therapist, or perhaps a paid leave.
+- Feeling unsupported and overwhelmed?
+Point them to company resources, a meditation app, a therapist, maybe some paid leave.

-- Is your team member feeling unsure about the best next move?
-Recommend a few good books, introduce people who’ve been through the same problem, or make checking in with them on the same issue your plan during the next one-on-one.
+- Unsure about the best next move?
+Recommend a couple of good books, introduce them to someone who’s been through the same thing, or make “let’s revisit this” the plan for your next one-on-one.

 - Schedule weekly/bi-weekly one-on-one meetings with your direct reports and put them in your calendar.